All guides

 What's the most important image SEO factor?

-Conclusion: treat every image as a ranking opportunity
+Conclusion: treat every image as part of the page

-Image SEO is one of the most underutilized traffic channels in 2026.
+Image SEO works best when images serve the reader first.
 Compress your images with the Image Compressor, write real alt text, use descriptive file names, and serve the right dimensions.
-Do this consistently and Google Image Search becomes a reliable, compounding traffic source.
+Those habits make pages clearer, faster, and easier to understand.

 Written by